paditya9/paditya9/README.md

 - 👋 Hi, I’m @paditya9
 - 👀 My main goal is to empower tech companies with strategic analysis and make data-driven decisions
 - 🌱 I’m currently building my skills in Pythn and MySQL
-- 📫 How to reach me on i.am.adityaraj@gmail.com
+- 📫 How to reach me at i.am.adityaraj@gmail.com

 <!---
 paditya9/paditya9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.